Setting boundaries gives you control over your life and your time, and protects you from manipulation and doing things you don’t want to do.

 You can set boundaries at work, with colleagues, in relationships, with family members, and in every other area of your life.

-Maintaining boundaries in relation to other people, your family, friends, co-workers and strangers, protects you from unnecessary stress, anger and resentment.
+Setting boundaries in relation to other people, your family, friends, co-workers and strangers, protects you from unnecessary stress, anger and resentment.

 Do You Set Boundaries and Limits in Your Everyday life?